OfficeDev/Property-Inspection-Code-Sample/MailAFO/README-Mail.md

 ![](https://raw.githubusercontent.com/OfficeDev/Property-Inspection-Code-Sample/master/Documents/Mail AFO - Redir.png)

 The redirect page then uses JavaScript to redirect to another controller (index.cshtml) and passes the IncidentId on the query string.
-The second controller uses the IncidentId passed to it to invoke the server side O365 ASP.NET APIs to retrieve the data from SharePoint.
+The second controller uses the IncidentId passed to it to invoke the server side Office 365 ASP.NET APIs to retrieve the data from SharePoint.

 ![](https://raw.githubusercontent.com/OfficeDev/Property-Inspection-Code-Sample/master/Documents/Mail AFO - Incident Details.png)